Vacation rentals in Bon Echo

 Chances are also high that you’ll come face to face with the park’s most popular feature, Mazinaw Rock, which rises 330 feet out of Mazinaw Lake, one of the deepest lakes in Ontario.
 Not only is the massive rock a glorious sight to behold, the more than 260 Indigenous pictographs on its sides have earned it a spot as one of the National Historic Sites of Canada.

-Top things to do in Bon Echo
+What are the top things to do in Bon Echo?

 Mazinaw Rock